-Transactional File Server (TFS) – A common process shared by all RDM runtimes that performs all of the database file input and output, serving up database pages to the runtimes as requested, controlling read-only transactions, and committing all transaction change logs to the database.
+Transactional File Server (TFS) – An architectural piece of Raima’s RDM system which may be linked in-process with application code or executed separately as a server process.
+Its responsibility is to perform all of the database file input and output, serving up database pages to the RDM Runtime library as requested, controlling read-only transactions, and committing all transaction change logs to the database.

 Transactional Stored Procedure – A modification stored procedure in which the database changes made by the procedure are encapsulated in its own transaction.